-The Elie Wiesel Genocide and Atrocities Prevention Act (S. 1158) was recently introduced in the Senate and has strong bipartisan support.
+The Elie Wiesel Genocide and Atrocities Prevention Act (S. 1158 in the Senate and HR 3030 in the House) has strong bipartisan support.
 If it passes, the Act would strengthen the U.S. government’s ability to prevent and respond to genocide and mass atrocities around the world.
 We need your help to get it passed.
-Send a message to your Senators now and ask them to co-sponsor the Act!
+Send a message to your Representatives and Senators now and ask them to co-sponsor the Act!

 What is the Elie Wiesel Genocide and Atrocities Prevention Act?

 If the Elie Wiesel Genocide and Atrocities Prevention Act becomes law, the Act would do a few key things:

 The Secretary of State would be instructed to establish a high-level interagency task force to help the U.S. government better coordinate across various agencies and departments to improve the government’s ability to respond and prevent genocide and mass atrocities.

 The CCF is a flexible spending account used by USAID and the State Department to bolster prevention efforts and rapidly respond to unforeseen conflicts.

 - Provide training for Foreign Service Officers to better recognize the early warning signs of violent conflict, mass atrocities, and genocide.